 2. White rice → brown rice

 When brown rice is made, only the hull is removed from the rice kernel, making it less damaging to its nutritional profile.
 Brown rice undergoes a further process to turn it into white rice - milling and polishing - which destroys 67% of the vitamin B3, 80% of the vitamin B1, 90% of vitamin B6, 60% of iron as well as half of the manganese, phosphorus and all of the dietary fibre and essential fatty acids.
-That's a lot of vitamins to lose!
 Brown rice is a staple in my lunches - I love mixing it will legumes, avocado, pine nuts, fresh mint, garlic and olive oil.

 3. Low fat yoghurt → full fat and organic yoghurt

 Low fat yoghurts have had the fat removed and replaced with sugar.
-Switching to organic full cream yoghurt means a higher nutrient quality and is much more satisfying!
-Yoghurt is also a probiotic, making it good for your gut so look for yoghurt with one million or more active bacterial cultures (CFUs).
-My favourite dessert is Greek yoghurt with blueberries, nut butter and cacao.
-It is delish!
+Switching to organic or full cream yoghurt means a higher nutrient quality and is much more satisfying.
+Yoghurt is also a probiotic, making it good for your gut.
+Look for yoghurt with one million or more active bacterial cultures (CFUs).
+One of my favourite snacks is Greek yoghurt with blueberries, nut butter and cacao.

 4. Milk chocolate→ 70% dark chocolate

-Cocoa is my favourite superfood - it's high in magnesium, combats PMS and protects our skin from UV damage.
-Unfortunately, some of the conventional chocolate bars we know today have reduced cocoa and more sugar, which depletes its therapeutic benefits.
+Cocoa is high in magnesium, combats PMS and protects our skin from UV damage.
+However, some of the conventional chocolate bars we know today have reduced cocoa and more sugar, which does reduce its nutritional content.
 Dark chocolate is higher in cocoa and has less sugar, especially in varieties of 70% or more.
 I like to keep my dark chocolate in the freezer and I have it with nut butter.
 I highly recommend if you haven’t tried this already!

 5. White bread → wholegrain varieties

-6. Margarine → grass fed butter, avocado, nut butter or tahini
+6. Margarine → butter, grass fed butter, avocado, nut butter or tahini

-It's no secret that margarine isn’t the most nutritious option as it has its fair share of recent negativity in the food world.
-Margarine may be lower in fat, but it is made with highly processed vegetable oils, which aren't good for our bodies.
-Luckily there are range of alternative options out there - you can swap margarine for grass fed butter, ghee, tahini, avocado or tahini.
-These foods are full of good fats that satisfy us, taste great and have a high concentrate of phytonutrients (which impart therapeutic benefits) and quite frankly there really isn’t anything better than avo on toast!
+Margarine may be lower in fat, but it is made with highly processed vegetable oils, which isn’t that great for our body.
+There are a range of alternative options out there - you can swap margarine for butter, grass fed butter, ghee, avocado or tahini.
+These foods are full of nutritious fats that satisfy us, taste great and have a high concentrate of phytonutrients.

 7. Energy drinks and soda → coconut water

 Energy drinks and soda can be high in sugar, artificial sweeteners and colourings.
-This is because they enhance the colour and flavour of the drinks and give them a longer shelf life.
+This is because they enhance the colour and flavour of the drinks to give them a longer shelf life.
 My favourite alternative is coconut water.
-Coconut water has significant amounts of calcium, magnesium, vitamin c and potassium.
+Coconut water has calcium, magnesium, vitamin c and potassium.
 In fact, they have more potassium than a banana!
-It is also high electrolytes so it is a great pre- or post-workout drink (and works wonders for hangovers!).
+It is also high in electrolytes so it is a great pre- or post-workout drink (and works wonders for hangovers!).

 8. Vegetable oil → extra virgin olive oil

 Extra virgin olive oil must be one of my favourite foods - I have it daily on my salads!
 Having a tablespoon a day protects your heart, bones and brain.
 It also assists with depression and it tastes amazing, too!
-Vegetable oils such as sunflower oil and canola oil are highly processed and contain trans fats.
-Consuming too many trans fats may lead to cancer, heart diseases and type 2 diabetes, so switching to extra virgin olive oil is the tastier, healthier option.
+Vegetable oils such as sunflower oil and canola oil can be highly processed and contain trans fats.

-9. Table sugar → organic stevia, brown rice syrup, maple syrup or agave
+9. Table sugar → honey, organic stevia, brown rice syrup, maple syrup or agave

 10. White potato → sweet potato

 There you have it, ten easy, nutritious food swaps!
 Remember, only choose the ones that work for you - listen and trust your body.
 It will tell you what foods work for you and what foods don’t.
-You might find it helpful to keep a journal and take note on how some of these foods make you feel.
-Some key questions to ask is - how do I feel?
-Do I have more energy?
-Am I less bloated?
-Am I less hungry?
-Get curious and have fun experimenting J
+Some key questions to ask are :